allisonmorgan/tech_toolups_git/README.md

 **Learning Objectives:**
 1. Configure git the first time it is used on your computer.
 2. Create a git repository.
-3. Go through the modify-add-commit cycle for one or more files.
+3. Go through the add-commit-push cycle for a file.
 4. Explain how to collaborate with others using git.

 ## Setting up git